An Easter survival plan for eating disorder sufferers

 If things have gone to plan and/or you have achieved something over the Easter weekend, then make sure you reward yourself for your efforts!
 Choose things that are non-food related – buy a book or a magazine, have a candlelit bath, have a coffee, put on your favourite music, buy some clothing or jewellery, buy a plant or some flowers.
 Above all, celebrate your success with something you love!

 Have an Easter egg if you want one!

-Try not to restrict your food over the Easter weekend, otherwise you will just crave what you haven’t allowed yourself to have and, in turn, you will probably eat more of this food, or any food, than you normally would have done or than you would have liked to do.
+Try not to restrict your food over the Easter weekend, otherwise you will just crave what you haven’t allowed yourself to have and, in turn, you will probably eat more of this food, or any food, than you normally would have done or would have liked to do.
 This comes from our ‘caveman survival instinct’.
-When times were hard and food was scarce for the caveman, the body was programmed to stock up on food and to gorge when food was available!
+When times were hard and food was scarce for the caveman, the body was programmed to stock up on food and gorge when it was available!

 Eat regularly throughout the day so as to maintain your blood sugar levels and to avoid overeating.

-Finally, remember that the Easter weekend is only a few days long and it will pass before you know it, so try to enjoy it!
+Finally, remember that the Easter weekend is only a few days long and it will pass before you know it, so if you can, try to enjoy the time.

 Written by Lynn Moore BA(Hons), Reg.
 MBACP, FD.